 Biography

-I am a STEM communicator former CERN particle physicist.
-I have worked on the CMS experiment at CERN.
+I am a STEM educator and former CERN particle physicist.
 CERN is a research laboratory near Geneva in Switzerland and is home to the Large Hadron Collider – the largest particle accelerator in the world!

-My research experience has included me working as a researcher with Princeton University while I was based at CERN.
-I worked on the development of an artificial intelligence algorithm for the CMS trigger.
-The trigger decides which data might contain signs of interesting physics and discards the rest.
+My research experience has included me working as a researcher with Princeton University.
+During that time, I worked on the development of an artificial intelligence algorithm for the CMS detector at CERN.

 My career history can be found on my LinkedIn page.

-In addition to my research, I am passionate about science communication and outreach work to help inspire the next generation of scientists!
-I regularly give talks to members of the public and to schools.
-Audience sizes have been as large as 360 people.
+In addition to my research and teaching, I am passionate about science communication and outreach work to help inspire the next generation.
+I am originally from a working class background in Dagenham, East London, so I am particularly passionate about social mobility.
+I regularly give talks to members of the public and schools; audience sizes have been as large as 360 people.

 If you would like to request to have me as a speaker at an event or for media work, feel free to contact me here.

-I also enjoy travelling, hiking and training in martial arts.
-I practised Jujitsu for over ten years, in which I am a black belt.
-I have a green tab in Taekwondo.
-I also enjoy language learning: I have a diplôme approfondi de langue française at the C1 level and I am learning German.
+Outside of work, I enjoy travelling, hiking and training in martial arts.
+I practised Jujitsu for over ten years and I am a black belt.
+I currently train in Taekwondo and I am a red tab belt: I am training for my black belt this year.
+I also enjoy language learning.
+I have achieved a diplôme approfondi de langue française (DALF) at the C1 level and I am learning German and Italian.